hustf/RouteMap/README.md

 ## What does it do?

-Aid in plotting maps of travel routes and condensing route tables.
+Aid in plotting maps of travel routes and condensing route tables, built on top of `Luxor`, `RouteSlopeDistance`, `LuxorLabels` and `LuxorLayout`.

 Start by creating and activating a ModelSpace.